muratcan-yuksel/tic-tac-toe/README.md

-<b>-Classic Tic Tac Toe game done using factory functions and module pattern.</b>
+<b>-Classic Tic Tac Toe game made using factory functions and module pattern.</b>
 <b>-It can be player by two users on the same computer, or against the computer.</b>
 <h3> Gains </h3>
 <p>Before this project, my general approach to coding was to tuck everything away into a single function, generally an event listener. <br>